 Cognition, Emotion, and Learning

-I am a research fellow in the Melbourne School of Psychological Sciences, and the Melbourne Centre for the Study of Higher Education.
+I am a postdoctoral scholar in Department of Comparative Human Development at the University of Chicago.
 My research examines the links between cognition, emotion, and learning in children and adults.

 Paper at ASCILTE 2017: A learning analytics view of students’ use of self-regulation strategies for essay writing